My Cousin Rachel: Synopsis

-Two weeks later, Nick receives word from Rachel that she has arrived by boat at Plymouth.
-Philip invites her to stay with him, and a harmony develops between them.
-One day, a tenant from East Lodge gives Philip a letter from Ambrose, written three months before his death.
-In it, Ambrose tells Philip about his illness and talks of Rachel's recklessness with money and her habit of turning to Rainaldi rather than himself.
+Philip discovers a letter from Ambrose, written three months before his death.
+In it, Ambrose tells Philip about his illness and talks of Rachel's recklessness with money and her habit of turning to Rainaldi rather than him.
 Finally, he wonders if they are trying to poison him, and he asks Philip to come to see him.
 Rachel later shows Philip an unsigned will that Ambrose wrote, in which he leaves his property to Rachel.
 Philip begins to trust Rachel again.

+Rachel stays for the Christmas celebrations and wears the family pearl necklace.
+Philip's godfather Nick Kendall learns that she has drastically overdrawn her bank account and warns Philip that Rachel was notorious in Florence for her extravagance and lust.
+Despite this, Philip gets a document drawn up to turn over the estate to Rachel as soon as he inherits it on his 25th birthday.

-On the day before Philip's twenty-fifth birthday, he prepares to transfer Ambrose's estate to Rachel.
-He also gives her the family jewels, and they make love.
-The next day, Philip announces that he and Rachel are getting married, but she denies this in front of friends.
+His birthday arrives and he goes to her room at midnight and gives her the family jewels.
+She asks him: "Is there nothing else you want?
+Tell me, and you shall have it.
+Anything you ask” and he responds: “I know now what I lack.”
+She takes him to her bed and they make love.
+The next day, Philip announces that he and Rachel are getting married, but she denies this in front of friends, and later tells him sleeping with him was her way of thanking him.
+He had believed it sealed their engagement.

 Not long afterward, Philip falls ill for many weeks, and Rachel nurses him.
 Philip searches her room and finds the seeds of the poisonous laburnum tree in a packet, a tree that he had noticed in the Italian villa.
 When he is well enough to go outside, he finds that the terraced gardens are complete and that work has begun on a sunken garden.
 The foreman tells Philip that the bridge over the garden is a framework and will not bear any weight.

-Philip suspects that Rachel tried to poison him, and with Louise's help, searches her room.
+Philip suspects that Rachel tried to poison him, and with Louise Kendall's help, searches her room.
 They find nothing to incriminate Rachel and wonder if they are misjudging her.
 Meanwhile, Rachel has walked to the terraced garden and stepped onto the bridge over the sunken garden.
+Philip knew where she was going, but did not warn her of the danger.
 Philip finds her broken body among the timber and stone.
 He takes her in his arms, and she looks at him, calling him Ambrose before she dies.

-The book's title reflects Philip's consistent references to Rachel as "my cousin Rachel" until the moment he realises that he is in love with her.